To lower your prescription drug costs, you can:

-If you meet certain income and resource limits, you may qualify for a program called
+If you meet certain income and resource limits, you may qualify for Extra Help.
+This program helps pay for your Medicare drug coverage, such as plan premiums, deductibles, and costs when you fill your prescriptions, called copays or coinsurance.

 - Money in a checking or savings account